2019 Call for Proposals to use NERSC Resources

 The ERCAP request form is accessed from the NERSC Help Desk at http://ercap.nersc.gov.
 You log in using your NERSC login name and password.
 If you have forgotten your NERSC password and if you have already set up the answers to your Security Questions, you can get a new password by following the link on the NIM login page:

 Otherwise, since we do not send passwords via email, you will need to call the Account Support Office at 1-800-66-NERSC menu option 2, or 1-510-486-8612..

-After you have logged into http://ercap.nersc.gov, select Request a NERSC Allocation from the Can we Help You? menu.
-If you want to keep your current repository in 2018 make sure that you Click on the radio button next to Renew (or Draft) option rather than start a new request.
+After you have logged into http://ercap.nersc.gov, and you do not end up on the ERCAP Requests homepage, select Request a NERSC Allocation from the Can we Help You? menu.
+If you want to keep your current repository in 2019 make sure that you Click on the radio button next to Renew (or Draft) option rather than start a new request.

 Designating Proxies to fill out the Request Form

 Principal Investigators can designate one or more "PI Proxies" who write the request form for the PI (or in conjunction with the PI).
 See Overview and Eligibility.